-The mild kebab with fantastic flavours… Try this Afghani chicken kebab recipe!
+The mild kebab with fantastic flavours… Try this Afghani chicken tikka recipe!

 Whenever I cook for family, I always have to include at least a couple of mild dishes.

 I love spicy food but for those who like it mild, this Afghani chicken kebab recipe is one to try.

 This time I decided to pair these chicken kebabs with super spicy ghost pepper chilli sauce Dr Burnorium along with a deliciously cool raita.
 All wrapped up in homemade chapattis and garnished with salad veg.
 It doesn’t get much better!